 - Enjoy Nature– You can raise your energy vibration by connecting with nature.
 Stand in the grass in your bare feet.
 Take a walk or hike in the woods or a park.
 Another way to connect is to move your body through music and dance.

 Not only is your energy vibration felt by others, but you can feel the vibrations of them as well.
 You instinctively know when someone is negative or fearful or when they are calm, confident, and loving just by the energy vibrations they project.

 Do This Next

 As you’ve seen, confidence comes from knowing and believing in yourself and most importantly in accepting oneself.
-You’ve seen how boosting your confidence can help you get what you want out of life and walk in the was and purpose God created you to.
+You’ve seen how boosting your confidence can help you get what you want out of life and walk in the way and purpose God created you to.

 Your self-image strongly influences how you behave.
 If you view yourself as inferior, you won’t have the courage to go after what you want.
 When you like who you are, you’re more likely to face your fears and go after everything you desire.
-To be confident, the trick to make lasting changes is to change how you see yourself.
+To be confident, the trick to making lasting changes is to change how you see yourself.

 Understanding how to boost your confidence and change your self-image comes over time.
 Before you begin, you need to know why you should have confidence in your life.
 Confidence affects every area of life.
-Lack of confidence leads to remaining in a dead-end job, not taking care of your body, feeling jealous of others success or comparing yourself to people that are more charismatic.
+Lack of confidence leads to remaining in a dead-end job, not taking care of your body, feeling jealous of others’ success, or comparing yourself to people that are more charismatic.

 Self-Acceptance is How to Boost Your Confidence